 The voucher has three effects on commercial value: the competitive effect, the time-value of money effect, and the exclusivity effect (Ridley and Régnier 2016).

-Likewise, the Global Health Investment Fund announced that it provided $10 million to non-profit drug developer Medicines Development of Australia to complete registration of moxidectin, a drug for river blindness.
+The Global Health Investment Fund announced that it provided $10 million to non-profit drug developer Medicines Development of Australia to complete registration of moxidectin, a drug for river blindness.
 Because river blindness does not affect people in rich countries, moxidectin had been languishing on the shelf of a drug manufacturer.
-If it is approved, then it can help speed the eradication of river blindness.
-Furthermore, if the drug is approved and wins a priority review voucher from the Food and Drug Administration, the Fund will share in some of the rewards from sale of the voucher.
-The fund can then use some of the returns to re-invest in global health.
 According to Mark Sullivan, the CEO:

 "Medicines Development for Global Health's ability to attract the finances required to complete the final stages of moxidectin's development was a direct result of the value of the voucher.
 Even then, the risk/benefit debate diminished only once two commercial voucher transactions had taken place and the theoretical market value had become a confirmed value.
 Without this mechanism, moxidectin would have been a missed opportunity for global health" (Email correspondence with Mr. Sullivan, January 2016).